Skip to content

 Under the Act mental capacity is both 'decision specific' and 'time specific'.
 This means that:

-2. The Mental Capacity Act must be applied for each time that a decision needs to be made.
+2. The Mental Capacity Act must be applied each time that a decision needs to be made.

 The Mental Capacity Act does not apply when: